Cupertino

 Continue to implement the Residential Housing Mitigation Program to mitigate the need for affordable housing created by new market-rate residential development.

-Continue to implement the Residential Housing Mitigation Program.
-The Program applies to new residential development.
-Mitigation includes either the provision of BMR units or the payment of the "Housing Mitigation" fee.
-In 2020, the BMR Linkage Fees Update study was adopted by City Council, which included an increased requirement from 15-20% for inclusionary ownership projects.
+The City continued to implement the Residential Housing Mitigation Program.
+The program applies to new residential development and includes the provision of BMR units or the payment of the "Housing Mitigation" fee.
+The BMR Linkage Fees Update study was completed and adopted by City Council on May 19, 2020, which included an increased requirement of 15%-20% for inclusionary ownership projects.
+In 2023, the BMR AHF provided funding to the following affordable housing projects, strategies, and services: •BMR Program Administration - 4 BMR ownership resales and 13 BMR rental turnovers •Fair housing services - $50,000 to Project Sentinel •$126,397.42 to the Homeless Jobs Program

 Ongoing: 2014-2022